 Electromagnetic Field Monitoring Inspections

 EMF Testing ColoradoAxium Inspections has the knowledge you need to get reliable EMF Testing Colorado results.

 Your home could be a potential source for Electromagnetic Fields that are suspected to be the cause of adverse health problems, including childhood leukemia.

+Our electromagnetic field analysis is performed according to international standards and guidelines.
 The publication Microwave News is a great resource, which has been providing relevant data on the health effects related to EMF exposure since the 1980s.
 Each property is unique and our inspectors will take a reading outside and inside the property.
 Since we live in an electronic spectrum you most likely will have some sort of EMF reading, but we can determine what the best placement for your electronic equipment is throughout your property.